 How should I prepare and equip my home for an electric vehicle?

-The e-tron 55 quattro will come equipped with a standard dual-voltage charger for level-1 (120 V outlet) and level-2 (240 V) charging outlets.
-The capsule includes a NEMA 14-50 plug type and will require 50 amps of dedicated service.
-Should you choose to use the level-2 charger, you will require a NEMA 14-50 plug receptacle to be installed by a certified electrician at your place of residence or wherever you plan to charge.
+The e-tron 55 quattro will come equipped with a standard dual-voltage charger (Audi Charging System Compact) for level-1 (120 V outlet) and level-2 (240 V) charging outlets.
+The capsule includes a NEMA 14-50 plug type that will require 50 amps of dedicated service should you choose to use it.
+In order to use the level-2 charger, you will require a NEMA 14-50 plug receptacle to be installed by a certified electrician at your place of residence or wherever you plan to charge.

 In order to prepare your home for an electrical vehicle, contact your local certified electrician to assess your home to determine the electrical requirements.
 The assessment will determine if any upgrade or add on is needed for your home’s electrical system.